 Among the many Church, Family, Youth, Council and Community activities undertaken annually are: Youth Free Throw Contest; Support of Persons with Intellectual Disabilities, Birthright and other Pro-Family/Pro-Life Programs; Youth Essay and Poster Competitions; Serving the Annual Father and Son Communion Breakfast at Christian Brothers Academy; Council Family Christmas Party; Staffing a booth at Saint Leo’s Carnival; Participating at the Saint Leo's Family Picnic.

 Membership is open to all practicing Catholic men at least 18 years of age or older.
 For more information contact Grand Knight, Jack Cashman, at 732-890-4176, Doug Walsh, at 732-890-5665, or Don Listing at 908-601-5048 or write to Father McGivney Council - PO Box 322, Lincroft.

 Lazarus Ministry - The Lazarus Ministry contacts families of deceased parishioners to offer comfort.
 The ministry will help with preparations for liturgies if requested by the family.
-There is an Annual Memorial Mass at St. Leo’s in the church.
+There is an Annual Memorial Mass at Saint Leo’s in the Church.
 There are no scheduled meetings for this ministry.
 For further information, call 732-747-5466.

 Lectors - Lectors are laypersons who are entrusted with proclaiming the Word of God by the reading of Scriptures at liturgies and other prayer services.
 If you are interested in being a Lector, please call Deacon Ed Wilson at the Parish Center – 732-747-5466.
 Training will be provided